borkdude/edamame/README.md

 ## Reasons to use edamame

-- You want to include locations in feedback about EDN files.
+- You want to include locations in feedback about Clojure and EDN files
-- You want to parse Clojure-like expressions without any evaluation.
+- You want to parse Clojure-like expressions without any evaluation
 - Anonymous functions are read deterministically
 - Highly configurable